erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 * :white_check_mark: [RStudio](https://posit.co/download/rstudio-desktop/) - There's a built-in [Vim Editing Mode](https://stackoverflow.com/a/47208291).
 * :white_check_mark: [MonoDevelop](https://www.monodevelop.com/) - Cross platform IDE for C#, F# and more, with [Vi-mode](https://www.monodevelop.com/archived/developers/tasks/source-editing/vi-mode/).
 * :white_check_mark: ~[pida](https://launchpad.net/pida)~ - An IDE that aims to use the tools you wish to use(including Vim and Emacs).
+* DrRacket - IDE for learning the Racket language.
+  * :heavy_plus_sign: ~[DrRacket Vim Tool](https://github.com/takikawa/drracket-vim-tool)~ - An IDE that aims to use the tools you wish to use(including Vim and Emacs).

 ## Image Viewers/Editor
 * :white_check_mark: [xzgv](https://sourceforge.net/projects/xzgv/) - Keyboard driven image viewer with Vim-style navigation.